vectordotdev/vector/docs/tutorials/sinks/1_basic_sink.md

 # Emitting internal events

 Vector should be observable.
-It emit events about how it is running so users can introspect its state to allow users to determine how healthy it is running.
+It emits events about how it is running so users can introspect its state to allow users to determine how healthy it is running.
 Our sink must emit some metric when an event has been delivered to update the count of how many events have been delivered.